ttsolakis/ttsolakis.github.io/projects.md

 ## Autonomous Rover (Home Project)
 **Rover · Raspberry Pi 5 · LiDAR · IMU · Odometry · ROS2**
 A personal project to build a 4-wheel differential rover with full onboard autonomy.
-- SLAM and perception on one Raspberry Pi (slam-pi) using LiDAR–IMU–odometry data.
+- SLAM and perception on one Raspberry Pi (pi-slam) using LiDAR–IMU–odom data.
-- Motion planning and control on a second Raspberry Pi (plan-pi).
+- Motion planning and control on a second Raspberry Pi (pi-plan).
 - Goal: hands-on experience in hardware/software integration with ROS2 while experimenting with autonomous navigation.

 <div class="gallery">